 Major companies, like Facebook, Google and Microsoft, are joining the VR industry.
-Sony, Samsung and HTC are conceptually designing new VR devices to make VR hardware more affordable for the mass-consumer market.
+Sony, Samsung, Apple and HTC are conceptually designing new VR devices to make VR hardware more affordable for the mass-consumer market.
 Now we can choose from a wide range of VR equipment— from light and inexpensive mobile VR gear to heavy and expensive VR consoles.
 In this range, each hardware solution assumes its own level of equipment complexity and cost.
 The same goes for games running on that equipment.
 In a later article, we will review the possible costs of VR game development in detail.

 When planning your VR game development, consider